 Of Solutions And Mixtures

 When learning chemistry, you frequently deal with pure substances.
 Yet in the real world, many substances are mixtures of different chemicals.
-These chemical compounds are referred to with two different categories.
+These chemical compounds are referred to as two different categories.
 If the different substances are mixed together and they produce a mixture that is uniform throughout the entire sample, it is referred to as a homogeneous mixture.
 By contrast, heterogeneous mixtures are the mixtures that are different in composition in different areas of the mixture.

 Homogeneous mixtures are also referred to as solutions.
 Solutions can be in different phases: gas, liquid, or solid.
 Chemists often need to be able to determine the amount of a chemical or compound within a specific solution, which is referred to as the concentration of that chemical or compound.